Citizen (app): OnAir

 In April 2021, Citizen debuted OnAir, a cable news-style livestream where a host will discuss ongoing events and conduct interviews on the scene of an event.
 A month later, a livestream with over 1 million views started a search in California, offering a $30,000 reward for information that led to a specific person's arrest, claiming they were an arsonist responsible for the Palisades Fire.
 While police were indeed looking for this person, they were innocent, and another person was since arrested.
 A Citizen spokesperson called the incident "a mistake we are taking very seriously."

 Citizen Protect

 In August 2021, Citizen released the subscription security feature Protect.
 Citizen's first paid feature, USA Today says it "lets users contact virtual agents for help if they feel they're in danger."
 The feature had earlier been beta-tested on 100,000 users.
 As of January 26, 2022, Protect had over 100,000 subscribers.

+Controversies

+Early in the investigation of the 2021 Palisades Fire it was ruled by investigators that the fire had likely been intentionally set.
+Within hours of this announcement, Citizen sent out notifications to 860,000 Los Angeles users that included a photograph of a man, along with unsubstantiated claims that the man in question was the potential arsonist who caused the fire.
+Citizen also offered a reward of $30,000 to anyone who could provide information leading to an arrest.
+Soon after, the misinformed campaign to find the purported suspect spread online and many tips were brought forth to Los Angeles Police Department investigators.
+The man was identified as Devin Hilton and was obtained for questioning by investigators, but he was soon ruled out as the suspected arsonist due to a substantial lack of evidence connecting him to the fire.

+Citizen later admitted to the mistake stating, "We publicly posted the photo and offered a cash reward for information without formal coordination with the appropriate agencies.
+Once we realized this error, we immediately retracted the photo and reward offer.
+We are actively working to improve our internal processes to ensure this does not occur again.
+This was a mistake we are taking very seriously."